bazzline/php_component_process_pipe/README.md

 * easy up unit testing for smaller processes
 * separate responsibility (data generator/transformer/validator/flow manipulator)
 * create process chains you can read in the code (separate integration code from operation code)
+* no dependencies (except you want to join the development team)

 # Examples